About Us

 Jerrell D. King

 Jerrell Dayton King, Esq., M.A. holds a Juris Doctor from the University of Florida, Fredric G. Levin College of Law and a Master of Arts in Women’s Studies from the University of Florida, Center for Gender, Sexualities, and Women’s Studies Research.
 He is a Florida licensed attorney in good standing and focuses on domestic violence and coercive control, social inequalities, gender issues, and law and society as an advocate for victims, as well as bringing awareness of how these societal effects impact the functioning of the U.S. justice system.
-Mr. King’s current position as staff attorney for Safehouse of Seminole allows him to put his education to use by serving the domestic violence community daily.
-Victims’ Safe Harbor Foundation, Inc. is fortunate to have Mr. King as a member of its Board of Directors.
+Mr. King is a current director and staff attorney for Victims’ Safe Harbor Foundation, Inc. Mr. King’s unique education and experience in the domestic violence field are employed daily assisting litigants who may be marginalized due to their gender, race, socioeconomic status, among other systemic factors.

 Contact Us